-My storage bins are 18x12x8 and fit perfectly under the Ikea changing table.
-To make 2 of those you’ll need:
+My storage boxes are 18x12x8 and fit perfectly under the Ikea changing table.
+To make 2 of the boxes you’ll need:

-- 1 1/8 yard outer fabric- I used marine vinyl but you don’t need something quite that stiff
+1 1/8 yard outer fabric- I used marine vinyl but you don’t need something quite that stiff for a box

-1. First you need to cut out all of your pieces.
+Box Step 1: First you need to cut out all of your pieces for the boxes.
 For each bin I used: